 Shelah has pointed out [She09, p.
 19] that superstability in abstract elementary classes suffers from schizophrenia, i.e. there are several different possible definitions that are equivalent in elementary classes but not necessarily in AECs.
 The existence of a good ($\geq \lambda$)-frame is a possible candidate but it is very hard to check.
-Instead, one would like a more tractable definition that implies existence of a good frame.
+Instead, one would like a simple definition that implies existence of a good frame.

-Shelah claims in chapter IV of his book that solvability25 ([She09, Definition IV.1.4]) is such a notion, but his justification is yet to appear (in [She]).
+Shelah claims in chapter IV of his book that solvability29 ([She09, Definition IV.1.4]) is such a notion, but his justification is yet to appear (in [She]).
 Essentially, solvability says that certain classes of EM models are superlimits.
 On the other hand previous work (for example [She99, SV99, GVV]) all rely on a local character property for nonsplitting.
 This is even made into a definition of superstability in [Gro02, Definition 7.12].
 In [Vasa] we gave a similar condition and used it with tameness to build a good frame.
 We pointed out that categoricity in a cardinal of cofinality greater than the tameness cardinal implied the superstability condition.

 We now aim to show the same conclusion under categoricity in a highenough cardinal of arbitrary cofinality.
-We also generalize the definition of superstability implicit in [GVV, Vasa]:
+Recall the definition of superstability implicit in [GVV, Vasa], and stated explicitly in [Gro02, Definition 7.12]: